It's our delight to introduce guest blogger Nicolas M. German, a DUI attorney in Denver, Colorado.

 The celebrity was at fault for violating the terms of her probation arising from two drunken driving incidents in 2007.
 In the 2010 trial that attracted a record number of television viewers, Lohan was sentenced 3-month jail term and rehabilitation.

 2011 was the year of the Casey Anthony trial that became a national sensation as the young mom faced charges of murdering Caylee Marie, her two-year-old daughter.
 The problem garnered massive television coverage as the verdict acquitted the 25-year-old mother.

 Dr. Conrad Murray

-Jodi Arias's trial that began in 2013 has attracted the attention of television channels that are banking on the young and attractive woman's capabilities of taking the viewership and ratings to record heights.
+Jodi Arias's trial that began in 2013 has attracted the attention of television channels banking on the young and attractive woman's capabilities of taking the viewership and ratings to record heights.
 Arias is facing charges of murdering a close confidant.

 Officer Johannes Mehserle

 Police officer Johannes Mehserle was accused of gunning down Oscar Grant III on the morning of New Year's Day in 2009 at Oakland.
 The officer claimed that Grant had resisted arrest, contrary to the eyewitness account that claimed the officer urging Grant to turn his back before shooting him.
 In July 2010, the court found him guilty of involuntary manslaughter, and he served a jail term for two years.